 Textual macroanalysis can be applied to archaeology in a number of ways.
 Similar to studies in the digital humanities, we can investigate shifts in archaeologists’ writing styles through time, track the rise and fall of particular theoretical perspectives, and quantify inter-journal differences related to geographic foci and author demographics.
 In addition, we believe textual macroanalysis may have potential to reveal new insights about archaeological history.
 Disciplinary histories are generally written by and reflect the work of select scholars and theorists (c.f.
 Trigger 2006).
 In describing explanatory, theoretical, and methodological shifts, these works rely on subjective interpretations of previous research.
 This is not to say this approach leads to incorrect or skewed accounts, only that it remains to be seen whether histories of ostensibly influential individuals reflect the research of the majority of practitioners across the discipline.
 Using textual macroanalysis, we can investigate discipline-wide research patterns and construct accounts of archaeological history to evaluate prevailing historical narratives.

 As a demonstration of this approach, we assessed the role of feminist theory in gender research over the past forty years.
-We first wrote software in the R programming language that would allow us to identify and visualize patterns within a large corpus (Marwick 2014).
-Our software is freely available from https://github.com/benmarwick/JSTORr.
+We first wrote software in the R programming language (R Core Team 2014) that would allow us to identify and visualize patterns within a large corpus (Marwick 2014).
 To acquire our corpus, we turned to JSTOR’s Data for Research, an online repository of scholarly publications built for distant reading-style research.
 We downloaded 5,688 full text publications from five major archaeology journals: American Antiquity, Journal of Archaeological Research, World Archaeology, Journal of World Prehistory, and Journal of Field Archaeology.
+Our results can be reproduced and extended using the R code archived at: http://dx.doi.org/10.6084/m9.figshare.1284283.

 With this corpus, we sought to identify the role, if any, feminism has played in gender research.
 Our study had two components.
 First, we conducted frequency analysis to investigate diachronic changes in the relative frequency of “gender” and “feminism/feminist”.
 Second, using correlation analysis we tracked the correlation between “gender” and key feminist concepts through time.
 Inspired by the results from previous Chacmool Conferences (Geller 2009; Hanen and Kelley 1992), we predicted that 1) “gender” would be mentioned in more articles and with a higher relative frequency than “feminism/feminist” through time and 2) words associated with key feminist concepts would not be highly correlated with “gender” through time.